 They must be able to crisply collect, synthesize, and analyze information, then conduct targeted research and work with others to employ that newfound knowledge.
-In essence, students must learn how to learn, while responding to endlessly changing technologies and social, economic, and global conditions.
+The Keys to Inquiry: Introduction.
+"We learn best when we learn from our own experiences.

 " "Children need to be active learners, seeking answers to questions that they care about. "" Passion Based Learning: Genius Hour.
 Genius Hour by Design “Know when to memorize.

 Know when to mesmerize!” –Peter Skillen Genius Hour is centered on a wonder question or passion which students would like to explore.
 Similarly, the focus of a constructivist learning environment is the question, problem or project that students try to solve (Jonassen, 1999).
 Genius hour's constructivist design allows for authentic learning environments which can be motivating for students.
 How should education be designed to meet the needs of diverse learners in the 21st century?

 As such, it is a stance that pervades all aspects of life and is essential to the way in which knowledge is created.
 Inquiry is based on the belief that understanding is constructed in the process of people working and conversing together as they pose and solve the problems, make discoveries and rigorously testing the discoveries that arise in the course of shared activity.
 Misconception Alert “Inquiry is not a “method” of doing science, history, or any other subject, in which the obligatory first stage in a fixed, linear sequence is that of students each formulating questions to investigate.

 Rather, it is an approach to the chosen themes and topics in which the posing of real questions is positively encouraged, whenever they occur and by whoever they are asked.
 Inquiry is a study into a worthy question, issue, problem or idea.
 Rubric.
 FLIP handout FNL Web.
 B-SLIM: Assessment & Eval.
 Looking for Strategies and Activities?

 Click Here!
 Ashoka's Youth Venture.
 Project Based Learning.
 Fuel Creativity in the Classroom With Divergent Thinking.
 Recently, I showed a group of students in my high school art class a film called Ma Vie En Rose (My Life in Pink), about a seven-year-old boy named Ludovic who identifies as female.

 Ludovic has an active imagination, but is bullied by both adults and other kids who are unnerved by his desire to wear dresses and play with dolls.
 The film challenged my students to broaden their understanding of gender and identity and led to a discussion about ways in which our imaginations are limited when we are forced to be who we are not.
 It also reminded me of other examples in which character is forced to choose an identity, such as the movie Divergent, based on the popular trilogy of novels by Veronica Roth.
 In Divergent, a dystopian future society has been divided into five factions based on perceived virtues.
 CBS_CollaborativeInquiry.pdf.
 Gary King sur Twitter : "Challenge & Engagement through effective questioning in lessons, it doesn't have to be a repetitive task:

 TeachThought on Twitter: "Learners Should Be Developing Their Own Essential Questions via @jackiegerstein" Marble Tsunami marble run machine: 11,000 marbles.
 This water slide is a tunnel of LED rainbow effects At an indoor water park in Bremerhaven, Germany, this black hole water slide tunnel is decorated with LED rainbows, dot patterns, and shooting lights, filmed by TubeRides1, a YouTube channel dedicated exclusively to w...